 One of the most creative marketers in Ohio isn’t the CEO of a high-powered marketing agency.
 Rather, he is the third-generation CEO of a Cleveland-area candy company, Malley’s Chocolates.
-Meet Dan Malley, whose innovative marketing tactics include a bumper sticker campaign that does not only promote his growing chain of 17 candy stores, but also allows customers to get a piece of the action—literally.
+Meet Dan Malley, whose creative marketing strategy and innovative marketing tactics include a bumper sticker campaign that does not only promote his growing chain of 17 candy stores, but also allows customers to get a piece of the action—literally.

 For years now, Malley, whose family has been in the candy business since 1935, has created candy-colored pink-and-green oval bumper stickers with the word “CHOC” imprinted on them.
 The distinctive branding, in its candy-coated splendor, creates a desire for Malley’s Chocolates in people who see the stickers on the back end of others’ cars.

 But that’s not all.
 Customers who attach the oval bumper stickers to their own cars—and are spotted by a Malley’s employee will win a $25 gift certificate for the candy maker’s creations.
 No wonder the oval designs are spotted all over town.
 Not only that, but one of those customers so spotted each month will receive $500 in cash.
 Not only does Malley promote his business with the stickers, but he also promotes his customers.
 How can Clevelanders not fall in love with such a well-marketed business, particularly when it is giving away free candy?

 Malley is a genius for creative business marketing strategy ideas, putting his order form for the sticker on the company website.
 While one is busy filling out the order form, the website’s prominent display of the word “chocolate” in all caps shouts “Buy Me.”
 While ordering merchandise that helps Malley market his chocolates, a customer is usually enticed to fill out an order form for her or his favorite while s/he’s on the site.